drakes/sd_ship_builder/README.markdown

 There are plenty of features yet to be implemented:

-  * missiles
+  * Missiles

-  * torpedoes
+  * Torpedoes

-  * gunboats and larger ship classes
+  * Gunboats and larger ship classes

-  * ship options
+  * Ship options

-  * ship quirks
+  * Ship quirks

   * Allowing multiple ship designs on a single page, to total points for building a squadron

   * Changing from design to play mode to lock down designs and allow damage to be tracked

   * Saving designs in cookies or local storage

+  * Encoding serialized designs to shareable URLs

 ## License (MIT)